eflautt/ga-data-science/lessons/lesson-15/readme.md

 pd.ewma(data['Sales'], span=10)
 ```

-**Check:** Have the student discuss the differences in the plot between the 10-day moving average vs the 10 day exponentially weighted moving average.
+> **Check:** Have the student discuss the differences in the plot between the 10-day moving average and the 10 day exponentially weighted moving average.

 #### Pandas Window functions